 After the town of Vík, we cross the impressive Laki Lava Field which is the biggest one on the planet.
 Followed by the black desert of Skeidarasandur.
 You’ll see what it’s like to live in a country with 200 earthquakes a day, 150 active volcanoes and clear signs of climate change.

 We are now getting closer to the mysterious and stunning Vatnajökull Glacier!
 Europe’s largest glacier – with its gigantic blocks of ice, layers of volcanic dust capsule within the ice and its breathtaking blue ice caves of Skaftafell National Park.

 We stop at the famous Jökulsarlon – also known as the Glacier Lagoon and a famous film location for Hollywood movies fx James Bond (Die Another Day and A View to Kill).
 Here you see the

 From Glacier Lagoon our 4×4 truck will work hard through the lunar landscape and chew its way through rocks, ice, and snow to get us there.
 This is where it will make sense to you why we don’t recommend self-driving in Iceland!

-Depending on the conditions on the day and how far we can drive we will do a short hike up to the ice cave.
-All our guides are specially trained so listen carefully to their safety instructions and always wear your helmet.
+Depending on the conditions on the day and how far we can drive we will do a 5 – 45 minutes hike up to the ice cave.
+All our guides are specially trained

 Once you enter the ice cave you’ll see that it’s simply a once in a lifetime experience in one of the wonders of the world.
 It’s like standing under a frozen blue ocean or in a frozen Cathedral with tones of white, black, and blue.